 The first week in June I was taking a horse back riding lesson, where things went badly and I came off.
-The accident resulted in a concussion, whiplash, and a severely quad-fractured elbow, which required extensive surgery; and due to complications a week long hospital stay.
+The accident resulted in a concussion, whiplash, and a completely shattered arm and elbow.
+I had emergency surgery that required extensive hardware to reconstruct and complications that required a week long hospital stay.
 After coming home I was sent back to the hospital two additional times and the culmination of it all has made for a very traumatic run.

 I’m currently four weeks out from the accident and still feeling really weak, but hoping things improve a bit faster over time.
-The doctors have made it clear that my arm will be out of commission for 3-6 months, and though likely never the same, with therapy starting next week, I can hope for mobility.
+The doctors have made it clear that my arm will never be the same, and out of commission entirely for 4-6 months.
+I am hoping with therapy starting next week, I can get things back to work much sooner!
 I injured my right and dominant arm, and that has made life a little more complicated.
 I am working to edit left handed to finish already captured sessions, and once I regain my strength I plan to get creative and find ways to shoot and function.

 This has been devastating personally, but is also so difficult professionally as I’m having to cancel, refer out, or reschedule all of my summer sessions, that were booked so long before now.
 In nine years of shooting I’ve never had to cancel a session, and I am so invested in every client, that this has been very disappointing.

 I write all of this to slow the summer inquiries coming from this site.
 I appreciate the interest so much, and would have loved to work each family in.
 I am trying to keep up with responding to each one, and it’s overwhelming.
 The reality is I will not be able to schedule anything for July or August.
 If I am able, very late summer, I will be trying to shoot those already on my calendar.